HomeBlogOSHA Hearing Conservation Recordkeeping: What to Keep and for How Long

 Must employers provide employees access to their records?

 Yes.
 Under OSHA 1910.95(l), employees must be given access within 15 working days of a written request.
-This right extends to former employees.
+This right extends to former employees and to designated representatives.

 What happens to records if the company is sold or closes?